auticus/Unity3rdPersonDemo/Assets/Code/ReadMe.txt

 >> New MOtion >> RightStrafe >> x = 1 Y = 0

 Your blend tree will now show up like a diamond with a point up, down, left and right.
 This is a 2D Blend tree.
 You can even have items in between those points.

+MIXAMO RIGGING FIX (not sure I needed this) Downloading the animation we get under the player:
+Hips
+>>LeftUpLeg
+>>RightUpLeg
+>>Spine

+Apparently this is bad and something got changed.

+Mixamo - search "Standing Melee Attack"
+Standing Melee Attack Downward
+Standing Melee Attack 360 Low
+Standing Melee Attack Backhand

+Download Options - keep defaults but make sure there is no skin (Without Skin)

+Pull out the Animations into their base objects.
+Go into the Animator on the character.
+Drag the three animations onto the Animator.
+They dont need hooked up to anything just arrange them somewhere it makes sense.

+COMBO ATTACKS
+Need to normalize the time between each animation (meaning a 5 second and a 3 second animation - I need to know what % I am through one).
+Problem is that the animator can have us in a blend state of multiple animations so we need to only care about certain ones.
+In the animator for each animation you have a Tag property.

+>>Tag = Attack

+This lets me know that these are Attack animations.